NSW DEC Sites2See

 Examine the beliefs, values and practices of the Aryans during the Vedic period.

-Read about the Vedas, one of the sacred texts of Hinduism.
-Explore scripts used in ancient India—Indus, Brahmi and Kharosthi.
+Read about the Vedas23, one of the sacred texts of Hinduism.
+Explore scripts24 used in ancient India—Indus, Brahmi and Kharosthi.

 Syllabus links